On the unusual Stokes shift in the smallest PPE dendrimer building block: Role of the vibronic symmetry on the band origin?: Results and discussion

 \subsection{Absorption and emission spectra}

 In this section, we describe the procedure for producing absorption and emission spectra (vibronic spectra) using quantum dynamics for our model of the m22 molecule.
-The different contributions to the spectra will be discussed and compared to the low-temperature experimental spectra from Chu and Pang experiments.
-Vibronic spectra are computed through Fourier transformation (FT) of the autocorrelation function associated to the propagation of the nuclear wave packet in the electronic excited states (for absorption) or in the electronic ground state (for emission).
+The different contributions to the spectra will be discussed and compared to the low-temperature experimental spectra from Chu and Pang experiments.\cite{chu_vibronic_2004} Vibronic spectra are computed through Fourier transformation (FT) of the autocorrelation function associated to the propagation of the nuclear wave packet in the electronic excited states (for absorption) or in the electronic ground state (for emission).
 The fact that only the autocorrelation function of the nuclear wave packet is required as a good approximation is helped by the use of the delocalized and symmetry-labelled diabatic basis set for the electronic states.
 Indeed, in this basis set, the transition dipole moments have very little dependence on the nuclear coordinates (Franck-Condon-type approximation):

-In other words, we can safely neglect Herzberg-Teller terms in the symmetry-adapted delocalized diabatic representation, which, in contrast, would be unusually large with respect to variations in the coordinate 87 in the strongly mixed adiabatic representation, as already pointed out.
-As a consequence, the intensity spectra are here simply proportional to the FT of the autocorrelation function of the propagated wave function.
+In other words, we can safely neglect Herzberg-Teller terms in the symmetry-adapted delocalized diabatic representation, which, in contrast, would be unusually large with respect to variations in the coordinate 87 in the strongly mixed adiabatic representation, as already pointed out in \cref{sec:introduction}.
+As a consequence, the absorption (or emission) spectrum are here simply proportional to the FT of the autocorrelation function of the propagated wave function.
 Here, the wave functions must be propagated in real-time to access the vibronic spectra, as opposed to the previous section where propagation was done in imaginary time to access relaxed vibronic states.